 How to install RSAT on computers with older versions of Windows

-To install these RSAT packages, download the appropriate version for your OS, run the installer, and that's it.
-All features are enabled by default.
-If you want to disable certain features, you can select individual tools to disable by going into Control Panel > Programs > Turn Windows features on or off.
+If you want to turn off certain features, you can select individual tools to disable by going into Control Panel > Programs > Turn Windows features on or off.
 In the Windows Features dialog box, expand Remote Server Administration Tools, and then expand either Role Administration Tools or Feature Administration Tools.
-Clear the check boxes for any tools that you want to turn off.
+Clear the checkboxes for any tools that you want to turn off.

 Remote Server Administration Tools are a great way to avoid getting out of your comfy office chair to manage server roles.
 They’re also great at alleviating server usage congestion.
-If you've got a coworker that never fails to log into the server just before taking a 3-hour lunch break, thus locking you out of the server, RSAT may be the solution you're looking for.
-That, or try switching their keyboard to the DVORAK layout when they aren't looking.
-That should keep them busy for a little while so you can get logged in before they do.
+If you've got a coworker who never fails to log in to the server just before taking a three-hour lunch break (thus locking you out of the server), RSAT may be the solution you're looking for.

 If you're looking for other tools to enhance your work life, download a free trial of PDQ Deploy & Inventory, and sit back and relax while this dynamic duo keeps your network environment up to date with the latest applications and patches.
 If you manage remote devices, then try out PDQ Connect.
 Connect helps you manage those hard-to-reach remote devices as if they’re right in front of you.